rfigueroa/docs/content/tour/stages.md

 A stages pipelines are designed to parallelize one-to-many sets of step tasks.

-By design all of the stages will run at the same time unless the user uses a `needs:` YAML tag to control the flow of stage executions.
+By design all of the stages will run at the same time unless the user uses a `needs:` YAML tag to control the flow of stage executions (see example).
+Note: even if every step within a stage is skipped, the stage still runs.
+Do not use `needs` as a stage-level equivalent to `rulesets`.

 These pipelines do not have a minimum defined length and will always execute steps within a stage in the order defined.
 Stages always run on the same host so it's important to take into consideration the size of the worker running your builds.